Ominous paracetamol and other pills: how popular drugs affect our lives

 In particular, scientists were especially interested in neuroticism - one of the character traits that manifests itself in anxiety, fear, jealousy, envy and guilt.

-For their study, scientists recruited a group of adults suffering from moderate and deep depression.
-A third of the participants received the antidepressant paroxetine (a selective serotonin reuptake inhibitor), another third received a placebo, and another third received psychological therapy.
+For their study, the researchers recruited a group of adults with moderate to severe depression.
+One third of the participants received the antidepressant paroxetine (a selective serotonin reuptake inhibitor), another third received a placebo, and another third received psychological therapy.

 Then the scientists checked how the mood and character of the volunteers changed from the beginning to the end of the 16-week experiment.